asandelarvine/calorieTracker/README.md

 # CalorieTracker

-#### Latest version updated on:January 14th 2022
+#### Latest version updated on:Wednesday, September 21, 2022
 #### By :
-CLARA METTO,
-IAN OCHENGE,
-DAVID MATHAGA,
-MESHACK KIMUTAI
-BRENDA KANALE and

 LARVINE ASANDE

 ## Description
 This application  tracks your weight and calculates a recommended daily calorie intake.
-It also has a well-designed food diary and an exercise log. day.
 In addition, it shows your remaining recommended intake and the number of calories you’ve burned during the day.Provides a clear picture of how many calories you’ve consumed during the day.

 ## User Story